Sharlot Hall

-Background
+Biography

 Hall was born to James Polk Knox and Adeline Susannah Boblett Hall in Lincoln County, Kansas on October 27, 1870.
 In November 1881, her family followed the Santa Fe Trail to Arizona Territory, moving to the Orchard Ranch on the Lynx Creek 20 miles south of Prescott.
 During the trip, near Dodge City, she was thrown from her horse and suffered an injury to her back or hip.
 The pain of the injury would remain with her the rest of her life.
 Hall was educated in public schools, first near the present location of Dewey, Arizona and later in Prescott.
 At an early age, Hall demonstrated an interest and talent in poetry.
 Upon graduation she went to Los Angeles to attend the Cumnock School Of Expression.
 In 1921 Hall received an honorary Bachelor of Arts degree from the University of Arizona.

-At the age of 20, Hall sold her first article to a children's magazine for US$4.00.
-By age 22 she was working as a journalist, poet, and essayist.
+At age 20, Hall sold her first article to a children's magazine for US$4.00.
+By age 22, she was working as a journalist, poet, and essayist.
 Hall became a regular contributor to Charles Lummis' magazine Land of Sunshine and in 1901, when two other poets were unable to complete their deadline, she wrote the poem which announced the magazine's new name of Out West.
 In 1906, Hall was promoted to associate editor for the magazine.

-In 1905, when legislation to admit Arizona Territory and New Mexico Territory as a single combined state was proposed in the U.S. Congress, Hall responded by writing the poem Arizona.
+In 1905, when legislation to admit Arizona Territory and New Mexico Territory as a single combined state was proposed in the United States Congress, Hall responded by writing the poem Arizona.
 The poem, which mocked the proposal and made the case for Arizona's independent statehood, was published in several publications and a copy of the poem was given to every member of Congress.
 In 1909, Hall was appointed Territorial Historian by Governor Sloan.
 This was followed the next year with the release of Cactus and pine: songs of the Southwest, her first compilation.
 In 1911, Hall made a trip to the Arizona Strip in an effort to raise awareness of the area's potential among Arizona residents and prevent Utah from obtaining the region as Nevada had obtained Pah-Ute County in 1866.
-In 1912 she resigned as Territorial Historian and returned to her family ranch to care for her parents.
+In 1912, she resigned as Territorial Historian and returned to her family ranch to care for her parents.